 There is a walkway out to the middle of the cave, and that is as far as you can go.
 Both times I have been I have seen kayakers admiring the view from the water side as well.

 It is tough to take a good photo of the cave as it is either under or overexposed with the light, but here is one of the best I was able to get.
 Also, the water did splash up once when I was there, so take care of your gear!

 After taking it all in, you can head back up the way you came, which is more of a workout since you are going uphill.

-All in all, this is a fun spot to experience in La Jolla.
-I know people say $5 is too expensive, but how often do you get to walk in a historic man-made tunnel down to a sea cave?
+All in all, this is a fun spot to experience in La Jolla. $10 is pretty expensive for what it is, but how often do you get to walk in a historic man-made tunnel down to a sea cave?
 I think it is worth the cost.
 Let me know your thoughts in the comments below.